Telangana: Medieval period

-Qutab Shahi and Asaf Jahi's

 The area came under the rule of the Delhi Sultanate in the 14th century, followed by the Bahmani Sultanate.
 Quli Qutb Mulk, a governor of Golconda, revolted against the Bahmani Sultanate and established the Qutb Shahi dynasty in 1518.
 On 21 September 1687, the Golconda Sultanate came under the rule of the Mughal emperor Aurangzeb after a year-long siege of the Golconda fort.

 During the early seventeenth century a strong cotton-weaving industry existed in Telangana.
-Large quantities of cotton were produced for domestic and exports consumption.
+Large quantities of cotton were produced for domestic consumption and exporting.
 High quality plain and patterned cloth made of muslin and calico was produced.

 In 1712, Qamar-ud-din Khan was appointed by emperor Farrukhsiyar as the viceroy of Deccan with the title Nizam-ul-Mulk (meaning "Administrator of the Realm").
 He was later recalled to Delhi, with Mubariz Khan appointed as the viceroy.
 In 1724, Qamar-ud-din Khan defeated Mubariz Khan to reclaim the Deccan suba, establishing it as an autonomous province of the Mughal empire.
 He took the name Asif Jah, starting what came to be known as the Asaf Jahi dynasty.
 He named the area Hyderabad Deccan.
 Subsequent rulers retained the title Nizam ul-Mulk and were called Asif Jahi Nizams or nizams of Hyderabad.
+Hyderabad Nizams remained the tributary of marathas after suffering series of defeats paying annual chauth in return for retaining their domain.
 The Medak and Warangal divisions of Telangana were part of their realm.

 When Asif Jah I died in 1748, there was political unrest due to contention for the throne among his sons, who were aided by opportunistic neighbouring states and colonial foreign forces.
 In 1769, Hyderabad city became the formal capital of the Nizams.
 The Nizam Nasir-ud-dawlah, Asaf Jah IV signed the subsidiary alliance with the British in 1799 and lost its control over the state's defence and foreign affairs.

+All of the Telugu speaking regions of present-day Telangana, Coastal Andhra and Rayalaseema were under the rule of Asaf Jahi I. However, after the second monarch, Nizam Ali Khan, Asaf Jah II (1762–1803), signed the Treaty of Subsidiary Alliance with the British in 1798, the rulers were soon under financial duress as the state had to pay the British East India Company lakhs of rupees a year to maintain the foreign troops.

+The Nizam’s government kept borrowing money from Palmer and Company in the first half of the 19th century, which it could not repay.
+Instead, the EIC paid-off the bank, and in return annexed the present day Coastal Andhra and Rayalaseema regions from the Nizams, which were since then referred to as Circars (which means the region sold to the British lords) and Ceded, respectively.

 Hyderabad State became a princely state among the presidencies and provinces of British India.

-In 1787, heavy flooding killed over 20,000 causing a plague which killed about 10,656,000 Telugus again in Telangana.
+In 1787, heavy flooding killed over 20,000, causing a plague which killed about 10,656 people in Telangana.